mcol/caught-by-the-fuzz/README.md

 The helper function `get_exported_functions()` identifies the functions in the public interface of a given package, facilitating the generation of the list of functions to be fuzzed.

+Function `test_inputs()` by default generates a large set of potentially problematic inputs, but they can be limited just to the desired classes of inputs.

 At the moment this is extremely limited: it operates only on the first argument and it doesn’t introduce any randomness.
 However, it’s